Academics

 • A Writing and Language section, 35 minutes

 Students will receive a Mathematics score between 200 and 800 and a combined score for Reading and Writing/Language between 200 and 800.
-They will receive three separate scores, each between 2 and 8, on the Essay, covering reading, analysis, and writing.
 The test is offered on seven dates each school year and is offered at Groton School six times a year.
 Look for more info at www.collegeboard.com.

 While the SAT provides some indication of verbal and mathematical aptitude, it does not measure other important qualities needed for success in college, such as motivation, perseverance, curiosity, and a sincere desire to learn.
 SAT Subject Tests are no longer offered by the College Board.